Heart Failure (Cardiomyopathy)

 About Our Heart Failure Program

-We focus on disease management and rely upon the multidisciplinary expertise of a wide range of health care professionals - including cardiologists, cardiovascular surgeons, nutritionists, social workers, pharmacists, exercise physiologists and integrative medicine specialists.
+We focus on disease management and rely upon the multidisciplinary expertise of a wide range of health care professionals - including cardiologists, cardiovascular surgeons, nutritionists, social workers, pharmacists, exercise physiologists and integrative health specialists.

 One of the key factors that makes our program different from many community hospital heart failure clinics is the advanced training and expertise that our heart failure/transplant cardiologists bring to the treatment of patients with advanced or refractory heart failure.